SlowDogged/SongSwapper/README.md

 ## Requirements

-- Windows
+- Supports all OS
-- ffmpeg.exe included beside the program
+~~- ffmpeg.exe included beside the program~~
-- some machienes may not work with the ffmpeg packaged inside the program, so try installing ffmpeg by following this guide: https://www.youtube.com/watch?v=JR36oH35Fgg
+~~- some machienes may not work with the ffmpeg packaged inside the program, so try installing ffmpeg by following this guide: https://www.youtube.com/watch?v=JR36oH35Fgg~~
+- ffmpeg is now included in the built binaries

 ## Usage